verrazzano/docs/content/en/docs/customize/externalLBs.md

 * External load balancer for management ingress:

   - This load balancer must have a listener set up on port `443` with `TCP` protocol.
-  - The backend set for this listener needs to include the Kubernetes cluster node IP addresses on a port you pick, for example, `31443`.
+  - The back end set for this listener needs to include the Kubernetes cluster node IP addresses on a port you pick, for example, `31443`.

 * External load balancer for application ingress:

   - This load balancer must have a listener set up on port `443` with `TCP` protocol.
-  - The backend set for this listener needs to include the Kubernetes cluster node IP addresses on a port you pick, for example, `32443`.
+  - The back end set for this listener needs to include the Kubernetes cluster node IP addresses on a port you pick, for example, `32443`.

 ### Verrazzano installation options